jackmdj/fog_app/README.md

 ### Web Scraping

-The application uses BeautifulSoup to scrape weather data from a reliable source.
-The data includes temperature, humidity, dew point, wind speed, and sky condition.
+The application uses BeautifulSoup to scrape weather data from multiple sources.
+The data includes an image, temperature, humidity, dew point, wind speed, and sky condition.

 ### Machine Learning Models